spikeyball/dsc-1-03-02-introduction-summary-online-ds-sp-000/README.md

 ## Customizing Visualizations

-We then look at how you can start to customize your visualizations in Matplotlin, and look at the data visualization capabilities exposed directly within Pandas for quick and efficient plotting.
+We then look at how you can start to customize your visualizations in Matplotlib, and look at the data visualization capabilities exposed directly within Pandas for quick and efficient plotting.

 ## Welcome to Kaggle